perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

   topic_prefix: smarthome/floor
 ```

-The `binary_sensor` is the pin with the optocoupler connected.
+The `binary_sensor` uses the pin connected to the optocoupler.
 Wether the door bell is pressed
 or not is published at the MQTT topic `smarthome/floor/door_bell`.

 ESPHome allows it to create automations without Home Assistant as well.
 If the bell button is pressed,